madewithlinux/refsheets/csce441.md

 	* conformal:
 		* preserves angles
 		* translation, rotation, uniform scaling
-	* affine
+	* affine (aff-ine)
-		* can be represented by matrix multiplication
+		* can be represented by multiplication by some matrix
-		* TODO is affine transform a superset of conformal transform?
 		* translation, rotation, uniform/non-uniform scaling, shear
+	* some conformal transforms are affine, but not all
+		* conformal is affine if it can be represented as matrix
 * translation
 	* add a vector to every point
 * uniform scaling